zjfong/angular-custom-directives/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 In Angular, custom directives are the way to write reusable components.
 "Components" are a modern pattern for creating modular web applications.
 If we can build a bunch of working components, we can tie them all together to build a full web app.
-Building a solid directive is the type of contribution you could make to the open source world!
+In fact, in Angular 2, one specific category of reusable directive is called a "component."
+Building a solid directive is the type of contribution you could make to the open source community!

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Explain why custom directives are valuable
+- Explain the justifications for using custom directives
-- Describe the different types of custom directives available
+- Describe the directive definition object and implement it in creating a directive.
-- Create a custom directive
+- Integrate a third party directive into your code.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->